monipip3/women_in_data_datathon/README.md

 # Problem Statement

-Does increasing paid leave have an effect/ contribute to :
+Does increasing paid leave have an effect/contribute to:
 + Employee retention
 + Employee morale
-+ Growth of a Company (# of Employees or Revenue)

 # Methods
 Our hackathon / datathon project on Paid Leave on Top US 50 Companies using NLP and data visualizations.